asmdrk/PerformQuery/README.md

 1. [Install Yarn](https://yarnpkg.com/en/docs/install) (v1.22+).
 You should be able to execute `yarn --version` afterwards.

-1. Clone your repository by running `git clone REPO_URL` from the command line.
-You can get the REPO_URL by clicking on the green button on your project repository page on GitHub.
-Note that due to new department changes you can no longer access private git resources using https and a username and password.
-You will need to use either [an access token](https://help.github.com/en/github/authenticating-to-github/creating-a-personal-access-token-for-the-command-line) or [SSH](https://help.github.com/en/github/authenticating-to-github/adding-a-new-ssh-key-to-your-github-account).

 ## Project commands

 Setup and running code: